One of my spiritual masters once said that we all face our life according to three different attitudes.

 I was born In Italy and grew up in Europe.
 Yet Asia is the land of my awakening.

 In 2015 I was in Borobudur, Indonesia, where I first met the dharma, the Buddhist teachings about the real nature of all things.
 That was the start of my awakening.
 I dived into Mindfulness meditation, first as a personal therapeutical practice, attending the MBSR protocol by Jon Kabat-Zinn, and nowadays as part of my spiritual practice on the Noble Eight-fold Path of Buddhism.

-I have followed trainings and retreats on Buddhist psychology and philosophy, emotional intelligence as well as the neurosciences.
-In 2016, I had the privilege of attending the Mind and Life dialogue with His Holiness the Dalai Lama as well as the Empathy and Compassion in Society Conference organised by the Tenzin Gyatso Institute and Mindfulness Norway.
+I have followed trainings and retreats on Buddhist psychology and philosophy, emotional intelligence and neurosciences in Europe and Asia.
+In 2016, I had the privilege of attending the Mind and Life dialogue with His Holiness the XVI Dalai Lamain Brussels as well as the Empathy and Compassion in Society Conference organised by the Tenzin Gyatso Institute in Oslo.

 Mark Twain once said: